- Standard of Care

 Other banking institutions from which the College District may purchase certificates of deposit will also be designated as a depository for depository/collateral purposes.
 All depositories will execute a depository agreement and require that the Bank's Board or Bank Loan Committee pass a resolution approving the agreement if collateral is required.

-All pools, financial institutions, and broker/dealers who desire to transact business with the College District must supply the following documents to the Investments Officers.
+All financial institutions, and broker/dealers who desire to transact business with the College District must supply the following documents to the Investments Officers.

 - (if brokers) Financial Industry Regulatory Authority (FINRA) certification and CRD #

 - (if brokers) proof of Texas State Securities registration